Stella-zjy/Ionizable-Lipid-Generation-MCTS/README.md

 #### Baseline (SyntheMol)

-The SyntheMol approach for lipid generation can be experimented with by running the following script:
+The SyntheMol approach for lipid generation can be experimented by running the following script:
 ```bash
 python synthemol/generate/generate.py
 ```